AOT-Technologies/forms-flow-ai/forms-flow-bpm/starter-examples/listeners/notify-readme.md

 ### How to Use

-Below snapshot shows how to configure the **NotifyListener** to an task.
+Below snapshot shows how to configure the **NotifyListener** to a task.

 ##### FormConnectorListener being configured on create of task; with message event details.